Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 ## Assistance

-If you are having trouble completing any part of this project, then please talk with your first reader.
+If you are having trouble completing any part of this project, then please talk with your first reader, second reader, or the coordinator for your 600-level course.
 In particular, if you have questions about your research project, please see your first reader.
-Alternatively, you may ask questions in the Discord server for this course.